 One+ Hour at a Time

-Make yourself a favour and get comfortable.
-Best locations to play for you would be:
+Do yourself a favour and get comfortable.
+The best locations to play for you would be:

 - The living room, on the couch (assuming sharing the TV is not an issue)

 - A desk with a comfortable chair and a good monitor.